tcdw/Easy-AddMusicY/README.md

 ```bash
 node porter.js derp.mml
 ```

+Also, the file name shouldn't contain any spaces, or AddMusicY won't recognize.

 Then, all of things will be handled automatically, and your generated SPC will be opened with your preferred SPC player.